solidi/hl-mods/README.md

 # Half-Life Mods

-Modifications for Half-Life developed from 1999 to 2004 by Douglas "Surreal" Arcuri.
+Modifications for Half-Life developed from 1999 to 2004 by Doug "Surreal" Arcuri and contributors.

 *Note: my email addresses of darcuri@optonline.net, surreal@optonline.net, and icq address are no longer active.*